Deep $\Pi^0_1$ Classes: Background

 \begin{proposition} Let $\rho$ be a semi-measure and let $\overline{\rho}$ be the canonical measure obtained from~$\rho$. \begin{itemize} \item[(i)] $\overline{\rho}$ is the largest measure $\mu$ such that $\mu\leq \rho$. \item[(ii)] If $\rho(\sigma)=\lambda(\{X:\Phi^X\succeq\sigma\})$, then $\overline\rho(\sigma)=\lambda(\{X \in \dom(\Phi): \Phi^X\succeq\sigma\})$. \end{itemize} \end{proposition}

 Thus, in replacing $\rho$ with $\overline\rho$, this amounts to restricting the Turing functional~$\Phi$ that induces~$\rho$ to those inputs on which~$\Phi$ is total.
-The proof of part~$(i)$ is straightforward; for a proof of $(\mathit{ii})$, see \cite{BienvenuHPS2014}.
+The proof of (i) is straightforward; for a proof of (ii), see \cite{BienvenuHPS2014}.

-\begin{remark} Using Proposition \ref{prop-rhobar-properties} ($\mathit{ii}$) and the universality of $\M$, one can readily verify that for every lower-semi-computable continuous semi-measure $\rho$, there is some $c\in\N$ such that $\overline\rho \leq c\cdot\Mb$.
-Thus $\Mb$ can be seen as a measure that is universal for the class of canonical measures obtained from some lower-semi-computable continuous semi-measure (a class that contains all computable measures). \end{remark}
+\begin{remark} Using Proposition \ref{prop-rhobar-properties}(ii) and the universality of $\M$, one can readily verify that for every left-c.e.\ continuous semi-measure $\rho$, there is some $c\in\N$ such that $\overline\rho \leq c\cdot\Mb$.
+Thus $\Mb$ can be seen as a measure that is universal for the class of canonical measures obtained from some left-c.e.\ continuous semi-measure (a class that contains all computable measures). \end{remark}